cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 side channel attack mitigation.
 One mechanism is described in Section 10 of
 {{?TimingAttacks=DOI.10.1007/3-540-68697-5_9}}.
 Failure to do so may lead to side channel attacks that leak the private signing key.

+Beyond timing side channels, {{?FAULTS=DOI.10.1007/3-540-69053-0_4}} describes the importance of implementation safeguards that protect against fault attacks that can also leak the private signing key.
+These safeguards require that implementations check that the result of the private key operation when signing is correct, i.e., given s = RSASP1(skS, m), verify that m = RSAVP1(pkS, s).
+Implementations MUST apply this (or equivalent) safeguard to mitigate fault attacks, even if they are not implementations based on the Chinese remainder theorem.

 ## Message Robustness